nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a student : `deletestudent`

-Deletes the specified student from the student list.
+Deletes a student from the student list.

 Format: `deletestudent INDEX`